amuehlem/MISP-RPM/UPGRADE.md

 Advantages of a new installation:
 - get rid of all previous problems and start on a fresh host
-- get rid of no longer neede software packages
+- get rid of no longer needed software packages
 - prevent missing DB schema upgrades

 Disadvantages of a new installation:
 - you need a 2nd host
-- some downtime until the data are syncronized
+- some downtime until the data are synchronized

 recommended upgrade steps

-* stop Apache Webserver and MariaDB
+* stop Apache web server and MariaDB
 ```
 systemctl stop httpd
 systemctl stop mariadb